GoogleChrome/web.dev/src/site/content/en/blog/optimize-lcp/index.md

 Deprioritizing certain resources can afford more bandwidth to resources that need it more—but be careful.
 Always check resource priority in DevTools and test changes with lab and field tools.

 {% Aside 'warning' %}
-Never lazy-load your LCP image, as that will always lead to unnecessary resource load delay and/or prioritization, and will have a negative impact on LCP.
+Never lazy-load your LCP image, as that will always lead to unnecessary resource load delay, and will have a negative impact on LCP.
 {% endAside %}

 After you have optimized your LCP resource priority and discovery time, your network waterfall should look like this (with the LCP resource starting at the same time as the first resource):